priyankad1520/observability-zero-to-hero/day-2/readme.md

 - The Prometheus Web UI allows users to explore the collected metrics data, run ad-hoc PromQL queries, and visualize the results directly within Prometheus.

 ### 📊 Grafana
-- Grafana is a powerful dashboard and visualization tool that integrates with Prometheus to provide rich, customizable visualizations of the metrics data.
+- Grafana is a powerful dashboard and visualization tool that integrates(Connecting Prometheus with tools to visualize, alert, and extend monitoring) with Prometheus to provide rich, customizable visualizations of the metrics data.

 ### 🔌 API Clients
 - API clients interact with Prometheus through its HTTP API to fetch data, query metrics, and integrate Prometheus with other systems or custom applications.